 VLAN is a Layer 2 technology used to segment network devices within the same physical network, creating isolated broadcast domains.
 VLANs operate at the data link layer (Layer 2) and are typically used to separate network traffic within the same switch or across switches.

 VRF, on the other hand, is a Layer 3 technology used to create isolated routing tables within a single router.
-VRF allows multiple virtual routers to exist on a single physical router, ensuring that each VRF has its routing table, which prevents routing conflicts between networks.
+VRF allows multiple virtual routers to exist on a single physical router, ensuring that each VRF has its own routing table, which prevents routing conflicts between networks.

 VRF Route Leaking is the process of allowing routes from one VRF to be shared or "leaked" into another VRF.
 By default, the routing tables in different VRF instances are completely isolated from each other, but sometimes there is a need to enable communication between two different VRFs.